AgileCyberSolutions/translate-html/README.md

     [Since it uses the web API of translate.google.com It has some limitations]:

     1. The maximum character limit on a single text is 15k
-    2. If you get HTTP 5xx error or errors like #6, it's probably because Google has banned your client IP address.
+    2. If you get HTTP 5xx error, it's probably because Google has banned your client IP address.
     3. Due to limitations of the web version of google translate, translate.google.com API does not guarantee that the library would work properly at all times (so please use this library if you don't care about stability).